braidedlogix/ETS_py3/README.md

 - install python3 and dependencies, including wxPython Phoenix >=3 and pyVTK>=7.0
      Recommended:

-         install python3 using Anaconda, then from an anaconda terminal type the following conda install -c clinicalgraphics vtk=7.1.0
+         install python3 using Anaconda,
+         start an anaconda terminal for this Python 3 installation, then type the following conda install -c clinicalgraphics vtk=7.1.0
          conda install -c newville wxpython-phoenix=3.0.3
          pip install fonttools